DrKain/subclean/readme.md

                    This will enable --overwrite!

       --nochains   Attempt to match and remove chained nodes.
 Experimental.
-      --encodefile To change the file encoding when the language is not english.
-Use either always, never, notenglish --depth      How many sub-directories to look when sweep cleaning --debug      Display extra debugging information
+      --depth      How many sub-directories to look when sweep cleaning --debug      Display extra debugging information
       --help       Show the text you're reading now